MerchantPug/apugli/README.md

 # Implementing the library into your project

-## MerchantPug's Maven
+## Greenhouse Team Maven

 Depending on Apugli has changed ever since v2.0.0, as the mod is now built very differently to what it was prior to this update.

-Versions 1.9.2+1.19 and later have/will be uploaded to the MerchantPug maven.
+Versions 1.9.2+1.19 and later have/will be uploaded to the Greenhouse Team maven.

 ### Common Sourcesets 1.19.x+
 <details>